Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 transient, you can try to create the pool again.
 If it appears to be a Batch Shipyard issue, please report the issue on GitHub.

-Additionally, if you have specified an SSH user for your pool and there is a start task failure, you can still issue the command `pool asu` to add the pool SSH user and then `pool ssh` to SSH into the node to debug further.
+Additionally, if you have specified an SSH or RDP user for your pool and there is a start task failure, you can still issue the command `pool user add` to add the pool remote user and then `pool ssh` to SSH into the node to debug further, or manually RDP on Windows.

 Please note that the start task requires downloading some files that are uploaded to your Azure Storage account with the command `pool add`.
 These